 Watercolor resist art with crayons or oil pastels and liquid watercolors is a simple and beautiful art technique for kids of all ages.

-Have you tried watercolor resist crayon art with liquid watercolors?
+Have you tried watercolor resist art with crayons or oil pastels?
 It’s a simple and lovely art technique for any age and one that we revisit over and over.

 We’ve done this art activity with our kids and toddler art classes over the years and it’s always a hit.

-You start out by drawing with oil pastels on watercolor paper.
+You start out by drawing with crayons or oil pastels on watercolor paper.
 Then paint over your drawings.

-The oily oil pastels resist the watery liquid watercolor paint (oil and water don’t mix, remember?) so while the paint soaks into the paper, it just beads off the oil pastel lines, swirls, and scribbles.
+The wax resist the watercolor paint so while the paint soaks into the paper, it just beads off the lines, swirls, and scribbles.

 It’s beautiful!
 We never get tired of seeing this kind of watercolor resist!